getify/Functional-Light-JS/ch4.md

 	<img src="fig6.png" width="300">
 </p>

 Now the candy factory owns the best machine of all: a machine that can take any number of separate smaller machines and spit out a big fancy machine that does every step in order.
-That's one heck of a candy operation.
+That's one heck of a candy operation!
 It's Willy Wonka's dream!

 We can implement a general `compose(..)` utility like this: